nemani/golem-provider-terraform/README.md

 ### 1. First Start

-Use `make setup` to run the node for the first time.
+Use `make golem-setup` to run the node for the first time.

 The CLI will ask you a few questions: refer to the [Provider Node Documentation > Initial Setup](https://handbook.golem.network/provider-tutorials/provider-tutorial#initial-setup) for more details.